Dendrolatry And Other Means Of Protest

-When I was a kid we protested against racial injustice.
+When I was much younger we protested against corruption.
+We protested against racial injustice.
 We protested against war.
 We protested against gender inequality.
 We protested against the poisoning of Mother Nature.
 Yet here we are again.
 I’m not foolish enough to suggest that these crimes against humanity and Mother Nature can be rectified quickly.
 It will take constant effort; and yes, most likely, more protests.
 But protests are empty actions if we sit on our laurels and watch the yelling from afar.
-At the very least, all of us must VOTE.
-And of course, all of us can treat everyone we meet with respect.
+At the very least, all of us must VOTE, both at the ballot box and with our money.
+And of course, all of us must treat everyone we meet with respect.

 Every day.